zowe/docs-site/docs/user-guide/cli-using-using-daemon-mode.md

 When you are running Zowe CLI in daemon mode using a Git Bash terminal on a Windows operating system, special characters might display using the wrong code page.
 For example, the default code page 437 renders a form-feed character (\f) as an emoji (♀️) **[<--is this really an emoji? do we need a better example?]**.

 To correct this, issue the command `chcp.com 65001` to change the code page to UTF-8.
-If you want the change to be persistent, add the command to your `.bashrc` file **[where is this file located?]**.
+If you want the change to be persistent, add the command to your `.bashrc` file in the `/<drive>/Users/<UserID>/.bashrc` directory.

 :::